brndnmtthws/brndn-io/content/posts/its-never-as-bad-as-it-seems/index.md

 We humans are complex animals, and our brains developed over hundreds of thousands of years to survive on a rugged unforgiving planet.
 We invented technologies that became luxuries, and for many (in the West, at least) we live relatively easy lives, by historical standards.
 It wasn't until the late 1800s in the US that indoor plumbing was commonplace, which is surprisingly recent[^1].

 One weakness of our well-adapted brains is that we tend to feel losses more strongly than gains.
 This is a well-known phenomenon in behavioral economics called "loss aversion," as seeing your account go down feels much worse than watching it go up[^2].
-It's not just that it feels worse, but the magnitude of the feeling is much greater when we lose than win.
+Losses just hit harder than gains of the same size.

 I should be clear, there are a lot of major problems in the world, such as: